 - After cooking, let the pressure release naturally for about 10 minutes before a quick release; this helps prevent the peas from becoming mushy.

-If you love this recipe, try one of these southern-inspired meals!
+If you enjoy this meal, try one of these Southern recipes!

-- Air Fryer Acorn Squash, Air Fryer Brussel Sprouts, Collard Greens
+- Vegetables: Air Fryer Acorn Squash, Air Fryer Brussel Sprouts, Collard Greens

-- Freeze – Allow the dish to cool, then add it to a freezer-safe container or bag.
-Instant Pot black eyed peas freezes for up to 2 months.
+- Freeze: Let the dish cool, then transfer it to a freezer-safe container or bag.
+Instant Pot black eyed peas freeze for up to 6 months.

-- Reheat – Warm the leftovers in the microwave or stovetop, and enjoy!
-If the dish thickens once chilled, stir in a small amount of vegetable stock before warming it up.
+- Reheat: Warm the leftovers in the microwave or stovetop, and enjoy!
+If the dish thickens once chilled, stir in a small amount of vegetable broth before warming it up.

 Can I use canned black-eyed peas?